 In most Bibles, John 1:1c reads, “the Word was God.”
 But the Jehovah’s Witnesses’ (JWs) New World Translation (NWT) reads, “the Word was a god.”
 JWs understand Jesus to be one of many powerful created beings.

-JWs have developed a sophisticated defense of their translation of this phrase, which argues that the word GOD is a count noun and count nouns must always be either definite or indefinite, even when used with a qualitative sense.
-And since the Word is distinct from THE GOD in 1:1, He cannot be “the god,” and must be “a god.”
+JWs have developed a sophisticated defense of their translation of this phrase, which argues that the word God is a count noun and count nouns must always be either definite or indefinite, even when used with a qualitative sense.
+And since the Word is distinct from God in 1:1b, He cannot be “the god,” and must be “a god.”

-This article agrees that the word GOD is a count noun, that GOD is used in a qualitative sense in 1:1c and that the New Testament presents Jesus as distinct from God, but does not agree that count nouns, when used with a qualitative sense, must necessarily be translated by inserting the indefinite article.
+This article agrees that the word God is a count noun, that God is used in a qualitative sense in 1:1c and that the New Testament presents Jesus as distinct from God, but it does not agree that count nouns, when used with a qualitative sense, must necessarily be translated by inserting the indefinite article.
 For this purpose, this article mentions and discusses a number of example:

 “Jehovah is God.”

 “Jesus is Lord.”